multimico/cluster/docs/ch01_installation.md

 Replacing a hardware interface with a bridge interface does not interrupt the network connection.
 It is safe to call `sudo netplan apply` over an SSH connection.

+> **Important** It is not possible to ping a bridged interface from a node that is connected to the very device.

 ## Additional packages

 The following base packages should be installed: